24 rational curves on K3 surfaces: Preparations for the hyperbolic case

-\begin{ex} Let $D$ be a divisor of Kodaira type $\IK_2^*$ supported on $\Gamma$ and assume that there are 3 disjoint $(-2)$-curves in $\Gamma$, each attached to a different exterior vertex of $D$.
+\begin{ex} Let $D$ be a divisor of Kodaira type $\IK_2^*$, corresponding to an extended Dynkin diagram $\tilde D_6\subset\Gamma$.
+Assume that there are 3 disjoint $(-2)$-curves of degree at most $d$ on $X$, serving as sections for the fibration induced by $|D|$, and meeting different components of $D$.
+The corresponding vertices in $\Gamma$ connect to different monovalent vertices of $\tilde D_6$.
 This gives a rank $10$ hyperbolic lattice $L_0$.
 For its Gram matrix $G$ one has $\sum_{i,j} \max(0,g_{ij})=78\frac 2{21}$, so \eqref{eq:2h} and \eqref{eq:H_0^2} contradict our assumption $h>42d^2$, i.e.\ this configuration is impossible. \end{ex}